Bible Study Notes

 Before moving on from Lamech we are given some information that could easily slip right by us.
 What we have in the next verses is poetry.
 Verses 23 and 24 could be a song.
 Some of your bibles mark these words off separately as a song or poem.
 The Hebrew language that Moses was using when he wrote this is set out with a form and style that all bible commentators recognize as poetry.

-Poetry, whether it means much to you or not, is the most sophisticated form of language.
+Whether it means much to you or not, Poetry is the most sophisticated form of language.
 So we have musicians and musical instruments being introduced to society.
 And we have lyrics.

 Lamech sings to his wives that he has 'killed a man, a strong teenage boy, for touching me'.
 Wounding me is the actual phrase but it can mean just to hit or shove somebody.